brettz9/eslint-config-ash-nazg/README.md

 - *`filename-case`* - Looks potentially useful with `camelCase`.
 - `import-index` - While understandable, seems may cause more trouble in making it harder to find references to `index`.
-- `import-style` - Using `eslint-plugin-import` instead
+- `import-style` - Using `eslint-plugin-import-x` instead
+- `name-replacements` - Oppressive
 - `no-array-reduce` - Though I can see some appeal to this (and `reduce` also suffers from not being able to short-circuit), I like it for object property accumulation, conditional array accumulation that can later be flattened, etc. It also seems superfluous to add an extra `join` with string concatenation.
-- `no-array-for-each` - Writing code for `forEach` allows later refactoring, e.g., to move out of the block.
 - `no-await-expression-member` - A bit confining for convenience for only a little gain
+- `no-for-each` - Writing code for `forEach` allows later refactoring, e.g., to move out of the block.
 - `no-instanceof-array` - Covered by our blocking of all `instanceof`
 - `no-keyword-prefix` - See no need.
 - `no-lonely-if` - Nested ifs can be useful to catch and ignore.